saitamasahil/2048plus/README.md

-# 2048 Plus for muOS
+# 2048 Plus

 <p align="center">
   <img src="demo.webp" alt="Gameplay Animation" width="400" />
 </p>

-A feature-packed implementation of the classic puzzle game 2048 for muOS, built using the LÖVE framework.
+A feature-packed implementation of the classic puzzle game 2048 for muOS and PortMaster, built using the LÖVE framework.

 This project is inspired by and references the popular open-source [2048 Android](https://github.com/tpcstld/2048) game by tpcstld, which itself is based on the original web game by Gabriele Cirulli.
 While taking visual and design references from the Android version, this codebase was written from the ground up in Lua for the LÖVE engine.
-In addition to the classic gameplay, I have introduced numerous new features, including multiple game modes, an achievement system, and a wide variety of themes to enhance the overall experience.
+In addition to the classic gameplay, I have introduced numerous new features, including multiple game modes, store, an achievement system, and a wide variety of themes to enhance the overall experience.

 ## Features

-- **Game Modes**: Classic, Plus Mode (with Bomb, Swap, and Undo powerups), and 4 Arcade Modes (Time Attack, 5x5 Huge, No Mercy, Goose).
+- **Game Modes**: Classic, Plus Mode with Bomb, Swap, and Undo powerups, and 4 Arcade Modes - Time Attack, 5x5 Huge, No Mercy, Goose.
-- **Store & Customization**: Integrated Store and unlockable themes.
+- **Store & Customization**: Integrated Store and unlockable themes & items.
 - **Achievements & Visuals**: 28 unlockable achievements, embedded lo-fi BGM playlist, procedural SFX, and CRT shader.
 - **Stats & Settings**: Comprehensive player statistics tracking, 100-move undo stack, and customizable gameplay speed and limits.
 - **Quality of Life**: Auto-save & resume after every move, interactive pause menu, instant theme switching.